Skip to content Skip to sidebar Skip to footer

 UEFA Sustainability casts dark cloud over Ibrox

-A self declared ‘sports finance expert’ has warned angry bears that their Ibrox club is on course to fall foul of UEFA’s Financial Sustainability Rules.
+A self declared ‘sports finance expert’ has warned angry Ibrox fans that their club is on course to fall foul of UEFA’s Financial Sustainability Rules.

 The real issue facing the 2012 Tribute Act is that after UEFA now audits accounts rather than accepting the word of sympathetic national associations afraid to step in and do their job properly.